Mantle cell lymphoma: Prognosis

 The Mantle Cell Lymphoma International Prognostic Index (MIPI) was derived from a data set of 455 advanced stage MCL patients treated in series of clinical trials in Germany/Europe.
 Of the evaluable population, approximately 18% were treated with high-dose therapy and stem cell transplantation in first remission.
 The MIPI is able to classify patients into three risk groups: low risk (median survival not reached after median 32 months follow-up and 5-year OS rate of 60%), intermediate risk (median survival 51 months) and high risk (median survival 29 months).
 In addition to the 4 independent prognostic factors included in the model, the cell proliferation index (Ki-67) was also shown to have additional prognostic relevance.
 When the Ki67 is available, a biologic MIPI can be calculated.

-MCL is one of the few NHLs that can cross the boundary into the brain, yet it can be treated in that event.
+MCL is one of the few non-Hodgkin's lymphomas that can cross the boundary into the brain, yet it can be treated in that event.

 There are a number of prognostic indicators that have been studied.
 There is not universal agreement on their importance or usefulness in prognosis.

 Ki-67 is an indicator of how fast cells mature and is expressed in a range from about 10% to 90%.
 The lower the percentage, the lower the speed of maturity, and the more indolent the disease.
-Katzenberger et al. Blood 2006;107:3407 graphs survival versus time for subsets of patients with varying Ki-67 indices.
-He shows median survival times of about one year for 61-90% Ki-67 and nearly 4 years for 5-20% Ki-67 index.
+Katzenberger et al. graphs survival versus time for subsets of patients with varying Ki-67 indices.
+He shows median survival times of about one year for 61–90% Ki-67 and nearly 4 years for 5–20% Ki-67 index.